Em-Ant/fcc-course/README.md

 * [jQueryUI](https://jqueryui.com/) with the CSS base theme only for the *Wikipedia Viewer*
 * [WeatherIcons](http://erikflowers.github.io/weather-icons/) for the *Show the Local Weather* app.

-The node based tutorial solutions have their own folders, and separate javascript files, which pass the automated tests in the tutorials.